bhamblin2026/wmrn-radio-history-archive/content/_index.md

 ![Vintage WMRN microphone and network-era broadcast branding](/images/homepage/people-programming.jpeg)

-Air personalities, engineers, newsroom staff, programming eras, slogans, and defining broadcast moments that shaped WMRN on the air.
+Air personalities, newsroom staff, producers, engineers, programming eras, promotional campaigns, and defining on-air moments.

 <a href="/people-programming/" class="home-button">Explore People & Programming</a>

 ---

-### Browse the Archive
+### Archival Records

-Individual archival records including photographs, audio recordings, documents, advertisements, and ephemera cataloged as discrete entries.
+Documented materials cataloged through structured accession standards, including photographs, audio recordings, printed documents, advertisements, and historical ephemera.

-<a href="/browse-the-archive/" class="home-button">Browse Archival Records</a>
+<a href="/accessions/" class="home-button">View the Accession Register</a>

 ---

-### About the Archive
+### The Archive

-Scope, collection policy, provenance standards, archival methodology, and project background.
+Institutional scope, collection policy, research standards, and archival methodology.

 <a href="/about/" class="home-button">Learn About the Archive</a>

 ---

-## Archival Statement
+## A Living Historical Record

-This is a **living archive**.
-Materials are added as they are identified, documented, verified, and preserved.
+This is an active and expanding archival initiative.
+Materials are added as they are identified, documented, verified, and preserved according to structured cataloging standards.

-WMRN-AM and WMRN-FM are referenced for historical documentation purposes.
-The WMRN Radio History Archive operates independently as a preservation initiative dedicated to safeguarding Marion’s broadcast history.
+The WMRN Radio History Archive operates independently as a long-term preservation effort.
+All references to WMRN-AM and associated stations are presented for historical and educational documentation purposes.